ianmiell/revision-system/README.md

 ## Get Started

+Fork this repository, and clone it to your machine.

 Run:

 ```
-make
+./run
 ```

 To get going, and follow the instructions.

 After a question session, it's important to save state by quitting, using the menu.
+This will save state back to the repository so it can be run again from anywhere else.

 If you exit unexpectedly and want to save state, run:

 ```
-make save_state
+./save
 ```

 ## How It Works